rob-gordon/fellowship-navigator/NOTES.md

 The golden rule: All branching logic should be visible at the level where the decision matters, not buried in called functions.

+---

+The tricky part is amassing messages in the way we want.
+It's crazy because sometime we want to finesse the messages for the particular case.
+For instance, we might just want to drop out system messages to make it more natural.
+We also might want not the full memory.